cmacfie/exjobb/exjobb.md

 **CB - When are they used?**
 *	CB1 - How often would you say you take help from online communities?
+*   CB2 - Do you check out the online community before choosing a platform?

 **CC - What should it look like?**

 *	CC1 - What do you want from an online community / what should it look like?
+    * How important are online communities?
     * What do communities that you like have in common?
     * Is it important that a community feels alive?
     * Is it important the community feels helpful?